SENCO and SEN Staff

 - If you care share

 - Listening matter and Nurture group lead training

 Mrs Featherstone and Miss Wild both have Nurture Group training.
-Miss Wild is also trained to deliver Therapeutic Writing Sessions.
+Miss Wild is also trained to deliver Therapeutic Writing Sessions and Forest School.

 Ms Kitching is trained to deliver Listening Matters sessions.